 - It gets the most fruit off the pit.

-- It allows you to prepare mango half, mango slices, or diced (cubed) mango.
+- It allows you to prepare mango halves, mango slices, or diced mango.

-While some of the steps can take practice, cutting mangoes gets easier with every mango you cut!
+While some of the steps can take practice, this will help clear up any “how do I cut a mango” confusion, and cutting mangoes gets easier with every mango you cut!

-I recommend having a few kitchen tools handy before you begin:
+However, I do recommend having a few kitchen tools handy before you begin:

 - Sturdy cutting board.
 Mangos are juicy and your fruit will slip and slide all over the place if your board isn’t sturdy.
 I recommend a cutting board like this one, placed on top of a kitchen towel on your counter.

 - Serrated knife.
-Sometimes the skin is hard to cut through, even with a sharp knife.
+Sometimes the skin is hard to cut through, even with a sharp knife or small paring knife.
 Using a serrated knife will help with that, as well as cutting off the fruit closest to the pit.

 - Chef’s knife.
-Choose a knife that has a little bit of give-way, like a filet knife or a good chef’s knife.
+Choose a knife that has a little bit of give, like a filet knife or a good chef’s knife.
 You don’t want to use a cleaver, butcher knife, or a very long and wide chef’s knife because they don’t have the flexibility you need.
+You’ll use this knife to remove the skin from the mango and for chopping the mango pieces.

-But let me show you what IS the easiest way to cut a mango!
+Let me show you the easiest method for how to cut a mango!

-- Just like you did the right side, now you’re going to cut just to the left.
+- Just like you did the right side, now you’re going to cut just to the left of the center.

-- You’ll have one piece that looks close to a rectangle, and two pieces that look like prisms.
+- You’ll have one middle section that looks close to a rectangle, and two pieces that look like prisms.

-- If you want more “perfect” mango cubes, you’ll want to cut a little off the two ends as possible.
+- If you want more “perfect” mango cubes, you’ll want to cut as little off the two ends as possible.
 Again, this will come with practice.

-- With the mango lying on the cutting board skin-down, gently yet firmly cut the mango away from the skin.
+- With the mango cheeks lying on the cutting board skin side down, gently yet firmly cut the mango away from the skin.
 You want to cut as close to the skin as possible, without cutting through the skin.

-- This is where you’re going to get the bulk of your cut mango pieces.
+- The sides of the mango is where you’re going to get the bulk of your cut mango pieces.

 Note: You are NOT cutting the skin away from the mango.
 If you do this, you’ll leave more fruit on the skin, and less to enjoy later.